jd-aig/nlp_baai/dialogue_models/README.md

 ## Introduction

-This is project for releasing some open-source natural language models from Joint Lab of [BAAI](https://www.baai.ac.cn/) and [JDAI](http://air.jd.com/).
+This is the open-source project from Joint Lab of [BAAI](https://www.baai.ac.cn/) and [JDAI](http://air.jd.com/).

-We release four models for four different down-stream tasks which are NLU, NER, DST and QA.
+We release four models for building dialogue systems including Intent Classification (NLU), Slot Tagging (NER), Dialogue State Tracking (DST) and Question & Answering (QA).
 NLU and QA models are bert-based models.
-NER model is based on LSTM with CRF and some linguistic features.
-DST model is the raw TRADE(Transferable Dialogue State Generator) model.
-The former three models are trained on our real Customer Service Dialogue Data (CSDD) and the last TRADE model is trained on CrossWOZ.
+NER model is based on Bi-LSTM + CRF enhanced by some linguistic features.
+DST model is the [TRADE](https://arxiv.org/pdf/1905.08743.pdf) model.
+The former three models are trained on our real Customer Service Dialogue Data (CSDD) and the last DST model is trained on public dataset [CrossWOZ](https://arxiv.org/abs/2002.11893).

 ## Download

-The links to the models are here.
+The download links of these models are as below.

 | Model                            | Data Source |                             Link                             |
 | -------------------------------- | :---------: | :----------------------------------------------------------: |